nccgroup/WindowsMemPageDelta/README.md

 Hypothesis
 -------------
-Collect enough telemetryfrom a Windows host/estate about which processes create and change memory as/to executeable along with their size and you'll be able to spot the anonamlies.
+Collect enough telemetry from a Windows host/estate about which processes create and change memory as/to executeable along with their size and you'll be able to spot the anonamlies.
 These anomalies may be process injection and other similar malicious activity.

 What it does
 -------------